gopala-kr/Quantum-Dots/10-Space-2.0/README.md

 -----------------------------

       - “You have to know the past to understand the present.” ― Carl Sagan

       - “The farther backward you can look, the farther forward you are likely to see.” ― Winston S. Churchill

+      - "The first step is to establish that something is possible; then probability will occur." - Elon Musk

 ----------------------------------------